mrchimp/mdr/readme.md

 ## Notes ##

-Italic and strike through aren't widely supported.
+Italic and strike through aren't widely supported so I've made them coloured as well.
+They will show as italic and struck through where possible.

 ## Things I might get around to ##

 * if no argument, lookfor readme.md or similar
+* Handle more than just utf8
 * --gh load readme.md from github
 * --bb load readme.md from bitbucket
 * Improve pad() implementation
-* Syntax highlighting
+* Syntax highlighting for code blocks
 * Pass command line arguments to marked, eg, gfm, breaks,
-* smartypants?
+* Smartypants?
-* make paginatable - output content to `less -r` or something?
+* Make paginatable - output content to `less -r` or something?
 * Detect italic support?